jotego/jtcores/modules/jtframe/doc/sdram.md

 ![SDRAM clock forwarded](sdram_dly.png)

+For small shifts, the synthesizer will be able to align the SDRAM data and clock with the internal core clok (clk_rom).
+But if the shift is large enough, the SDRAM may be operating at a different state and the SDRAM controller has to adjust the state count to reflect that.
+This is achieved by defining the macro **JTFRAME_SHIFT**.
+Ideally, the shift needed should be close to zero.
+But, some platforms synthesize better using SDRAM shifts.
+This cannot be changed per-core, but per-target.
+If the target platform shifts the clock, it will define the macro in its _target.def_ file and set the gamepll settings accordingly.

 # SDRAM Controller

 There are three different SDRAM controllers in JTFRAME.
 They all work and are stable, however only the latest one is connected to jtframe_board.
 The others are left for reference.